KLUSEK/python3-opencaster/README.md

 # OpenCaster

 ### About this fork
- - Lorenzo Pallara
- - Andrea Venturi
-(domain `avalpa.com` is down, so e-mail addresses have been removed)

-### Introduction
-This package is a collection of softwares for Linux system to play out and multiplex MPEG2 transport stream format.

-### About this fork
 Fork done basing on another fork by Konrad Dąbek for internal purposes.
 This is still a work in progress!
 Goals:
  - Merge available patches & cherry-picked patches created by the community
  - Make it compatible with Python 3.10+